Alfredo E. Rodríguez: Education

-Rodríguez received his medical degree from Córdoba National University, School of Medicine in 1974, and completed his residency in the Cardiology Department at Hospital Privado Sanatorio Güemes.
+Rodríguez received his medical degree from Córdoba National University, School of Medicine in 1974, and completed his residency in the Cardiology Department at Hospital Privado Sanatorio Güemes under the directon of Luis M. De la Fuente.
 He then completed his PhD in Coronary Angioplasty and Intracoronary Thrombolysis from Córdoba Catholic University.
 Following his PhD, he focused on Hemodynamics and Angiography and received an MD from the Argentine Collegium of Hemodynamics.

 Career

 In 1981, Rodriguez had training in coronary angioplasty for a short period of three months at the San Francisco Heart Institute led by Richard K Myler.
-Rodríguez is the former assistant director and chief of interventional cardiology service at Hospital Privado Sanatorio Güemes and Interventional Cardiology Service at Sanatorio Anchorena.
+Rodríguez is the former assistant director of professor Luis M. De la Fuente and sub-chief of interventional cardiology service at Hospital Privado Sanatorio Güemes and Interventional Cardiology Service at Sanatorio Anchorena.
 He also held an appointment as the director of Post Graduate Medical School at the Buenos Aires University School of Medicine at the Sanatorio Otamendi Unit.
 Additionally, he founded and currently serves as the director of the Cardiovascular Research Center (CECI) in Buenos Aires, a non-profit clinical research organization and is the chief of the Interventional Cardiology Service at Otamnedi Hospital in Buenos Aires and in Sanatorio Las Lomas in San Isidro.